EPC and landlords 2026: The new rules, costs and what you need to do

 Is making EPC improvements tax deductible?

-Property improvements intended to boost the EPC rating are classed as ‘capital expenditure’ and not repairs and maintenance.
-This means they can’t be written off against profits to reduce your tax bill.
+Generally, property improvements intended to boost the EPC rating are classed as ‘capital expenditure’ and not repairs and maintenance, so they can’t be written off against rental profits to reduce your tax bill.
+But always get tax advice for your circumstances.

 Do I need my tenant’s permission before arranging an EPC assessment?

-If you’re a landlord you must have at least 24 hours’ written notice of any property visits.
+Landlords must give at least 24 hours’ written notice of any property visits.
 As an EPC is a legal requirement, most tenants will happily oblige, but some may want to be present when the assessor visits.

 I’m a tenant – can I see the EPC?